Consumer Credit Laws You Should Be Familiar With

 Dealing With Businesses Who Break the Law

-You can complain to the Consumer Financial Protection Bureau about most financial companies who violate these rights.
+You can complain to the Consumer Financial Protection Bureau about most financial companies that violate these rights.
 With enough complaints, the CFPB may impose a fine or penalty against the company and may even require the company to make full or partial refunds.

 The Federal Trade Commission and your state Attorney General or other entities you can complain about companies who break the law.

 If you believe you're owed damages, consult with an attorney to find out the process for filing a lawsuit against a company who has violated your rights.
-Learn about other Consumer Protection Laws and business.